-The Exchange Control Department (recently renamed the Financial Surveillance Department ("FSD")) of the South African Reserve Bank is responsible for the day-to-day administration of exchange controls.
+The Financial Surveillance Department ("FSD") of the South African Reserve Bank (previously known as the Exchange Control Department) is responsible for the day-to-day administration of exchange controls.

 Most South African commercial banks have been appointed to act as authorized dealers in foreign exchange ("Authorized Dealers").
 Authorized Dealers may buy and sell foreign exchange, subject to conditions and within limits prescribed by the FSD.
 From time to time, the FSD issues Exchange Control Rulings to Authorized Dealers, which set out the conditions, permissions and limits applicable to the transactions in foreign exchange which may be undertaken by Authorized Dealers.